Compounded medication — not FDA-approved

 | Onset of subjective effects | 2-3 weeks (sleep) | 1-2 weeks (sleep) |

-| Body composition signal | Modest, slow | Strong, faster |
+| Body composition signal | Modest, slower | Strong, faster |

-| Primary use case | Entry GH-axis optimization, sleep, general anti-aging | Visceral fat reduction, body composition, advanced users |
+| Primary use case | Entry GH-axis optimization, sleep, general anti-aging | Visceral fat reduction, body composition, more aggressive intervention |

 | Labs required | Yes (IGF-1 quarterly) | Yes (IGF-1 quarterly) |